Geographical midpoint of Europe: Other calculations

 The geographical midpoint of the European Union is not free from disputes either.
 If some different extreme points of the European Union, like some Atlantic Ocean islands, are taken into consideration this point is calculated in different locations.

 Eurozone

 The original centre of the Eurozone is located in France.
-This location has changed with the accession of new countries into the Eurozone (e.g. Slovakia 2009).
+This location has changed with the accession of new countries into the Eurozone (e.g. Slovakia 2009 and Bulgaria 2026).

+Human-geographic centers of gravity

+Human-geographic centers of gravity are subject to constant shift.
+The center of European population has been placed somewhere in southern Germany, with the center of gravity of urban population having shifted significantly over the centuries.

+The economic center of Europe has been calculated to have wandered since 1950 from western to southern Germany, most recently towards south-eastern Germany, while the ecenomic center of Europe by institution has been Frankfurt, with the seat of the European Central Bank, seated at one of Europe's cities with the largest capital markets.